 Dr. Al Ammary earned his M.B.B.Ch.
 (MD) at the University of Cairo Faculty of Medicine.
 He completed his residency at the Case Western Reserve University (MetroHealth Medical Center) and performed nephrology and transplant nephrology fellowship at the University of Colorado Denver School of Medicine.

-Additionally, Dr. Al Ammary received a Ph.D. in health services research at the University of Colorado Denver Graduate School and Colorado School of Public Health.
+Additionally, Dr. Al Ammary earned a Ph.D. in health services research at the University of Colorado Denver Graduate School and Colorado School of Public Health.
 He is part of the Epidemiology Research Group in Organ Transplantation (ERGOT), the largest transplant research group in the world.

 His research areas of interest include (1) increasing living kidney donation in the United States safely to ensure optimal outcomes for live kidney donors, and (2) advancing utilization of electronic health records to impact the precision and value of health care for the kidney transplant population.

 Dr. Al Ammary is a member of the American Society of Nephrology and the American Society of Transplantation, the Transplantation Society, and American Society of Transplant Surgeons.

 - Medical Director, Living Donor Kidney Transplantation

 - Scientific Lead of Quality Improvement, the Comprehensive Transplant Center

 - MetroHealth Medical Center / Internal Medicine (2007)